goooseman/devsparks-blog/SPEC.md

         - `background-color`: `#40414e`
         - `text-color`: `#ffc000`
         - `border-color`: `#ffc000`
+- Do not use `:root` for theme CSS vars
 - Create such CSS vars in `theme-light.css` and `theme-dark.css` and reuse them in the project
 - Do not write any other CSS inside theme-light and theme-dark!
 - `background-color` should be background of whole website.
 Add in `main.css`: